-A look at the development of American art and the history of WAM's founders and collection.
+An introductory exploration of the museum's American art collection.
 This tour explores some of the major art movements and their practitioners.
-Topics include colonial portraiture, 19th-century landscape painting, American impressionism, early modernism, regionalism, and abstract expressionism.
+Topics may include colonial portraiture, 19th-century landscape painting, early modernism, regionalism, abstract expressionism and contemporary glass.

 Educators: Discover what the Wichita Art Museum can offer your students!
 Schedule your free, guided museum tour today.
 All class levels/disciplines are welcome, plus WAM offers 100% bus reimbursement.

-Click here to download your PDF copy of the 2018-2019 School Field Trip Guide.
+Click here to download your copy of the 2019-2020 School Field Trip Guide.